ibm-datapalooza/cscc-tutorial/README.md

 #### Test the API
 1. The free plan limits you to 1000 requests/day.
 There is an API call to see how many requests you've made (which doesn't count towards your limit), and tests that your API key has been successfully created.

-2. Open up your REST test client (e.g. Postman) and do a GET request to `http://access.alchemyapi.com/calls/info/GetAPIKeyInfo?apikey= {your API key here}&outputMode=json` if your API key has been successfuly created you'll receive a JSON response with the number of requests made today and your daily limit.
+2. Open up your REST test client (e.g. Postman) and do a GET request to `http://access.alchemyapi.com/calls/info/GetAPIKeyInfo?apikey={your API key here}&outputMode=json`.
+If your API key has been successfully created you'll receive a JSON response with the number of requests made today and your daily limit.
 ![alt text](readme-images/readme-3.png "AlchemyAPI Key Info")

 #### Calling the Entity Extraction API
 The entity extraction API finds entities (people, places, organisations etc.) within text.
 Full documentation of the API can be found here: http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/alchemy-language/api/v1/#entities

 1. Open up your REST test client and do a GET request to: `http://gateway-a.watsonplatform.net/calls/text/TextGetRankedNamedEntities?apikey={your API key here}&outputMode=json&text={your text here}`.

-2. The API should return a list of entities found within the text formatted in JSON format.
-Sending the text 'Andy Murray and Liam Broady make their way off court to a standing ovation... #Wimbledon' returns the JSON:
+2. The API will return a list of entities found.
+For example, sending the text 'Andy Murray and Liam Broady make their way off court to a standing ovation... #Wimbledon' returns the JSON:

   ```json
   {